 ED Grows Volume and Improve Press Ganey Score

-The Lawrence Memorial Hospital initially partnered with USACS in 2007 to operate their main hospital ED, which at the time, was seeing 40,000 visits per year with Press-Ganey scores in the 15th percentile.
-With USACS, the ED was able to grow its volume and improve its Press Ganey scores significantly In 2011, USACS was asked to manage and staff Pequot Medical Center, the hospitals free-standing 36,000 visits/yr ED.
+A health system in New England initially partnered with USACS in 2007 to operate their main hospital ED, which at the time, was seeing 40,000 visits per year with Press-Ganey scores in the 15th percentile.
+With USACS, the ED was able to grow its volume and improve its Press Ganey scores significantly.
+In 2011, USACS was asked to manage and staff their free-standing health center in Groton, Conn. that sees 36,000 patients per year.
 Shortly afterwards in 2012, USACS was once again asked to expand with the hospital by opening a Pediatric ED, staffed by board-certified PEM physicians.

 Each phase of expansion was different.
 The keys to successfully operating a single ED differ markedly from those required to effectively manage a system of four different EDs.
 Our first expansion to staffing the free-standing ED called for a made-to-order triage space, allowing double and triple simultaneous triage.
 This arrangement maximizes the efficiencies of USACS’ PhysicianFirst concept.
 By seeing patients sooner, the physician-in-triage is able to discharge about 20-25% of all ED volume directly from triage, reflecting the lower acuity and seasonal volume flux at the site.

 The second expansion involved the establishment of the first pediatric ED in Southeastern Connecticut.
 Historically, attracting fellowship trained pediatric emergency medicine trained physicians into the community setting has been difficult.
 The solution involved working with another hospital in the New England health system to provide academic shifts, didactics, and a clinical affiliation with Yale to our pediatric ED physicians who are employed by USACS.
 In only one year, we fully staffed our daily after-hours pediatric ED.